 Credit photo: Shutterstock

-Of course, the classic bowl cut has nothing to do with the Asian bowl cut!
+The classic bowl cut has nothing to do with the Asian bowl cut!
 Though it’s still a one-length cut, the light texture of the fringe and nicely shaped sideburns show the style in the new light.
-Just like all Asian hairstyles men show up with in the 21st century!

 Asian Men Hairstyles + Spikes